-Structured group reflection – In addition to one-on-one and self-observation, the teaching squares model (implemented at Duke as Visit a Classroom), a non-evaluative process of shared reflection, has also been an effective faculty development initiative at many institutions.
+- Structured group reflection – The teaching squares model (implemented at Duke as Visit a Classroom), a non-evaluative process of shared reflection, has also been an effective faculty development initiative at many institutions.

 A midterm survey may help you decide how to modify your course.
-Use an online quiz or a one question poll in Sakai, a Qualtrics surve, or an in-class paper form to ask students their opinions.
+Use an online quiz or a one-question poll in Sakai, a Qualtrics survey, or an in-class prompt to ask students their opinions.
 You can also ask Learning Innovation to conduct a midterm student feedback focus group activity with your class, and then review the results with a Learning Innovation consultant.